gitrey/gitlab-mr-reviews/README.md

 The general process for an automated MR review is as follows: A developer opens a Merge Request, which triggers a GitLab CI/CD pipeline.
 The pipeline executes a job that uses the Gemini CLI to analyze the code changes.
 The Gemini CLI, through a Model Context Protocol (MCP) server, interacts with the Gemini API to generate a review and then posts the findings as a comment back to the Merge Request.

+For this integration [unofficial GitLab MCP server](https://gitlab.com/fforster/gitlab-mcp) was used.

 ![High-Level Overview](option-1.png)

 ---